Rainless weather to stay in capital

 By Laman Ismayilova

-Changeable cloudy and rainless will stay in Baku on July 18.
-Mild northwest wind will intensify at times.
+Rainless weather to stay in Baku on July 24.Moderate north wind will intensify at night and in the morning.

-The sea water temperature will be +22-23°C on northern beaches in Sumgayit, Novkhani, Pirshaghi, Nardaran, Bilgah, Zagulba, while +23-24°C on south beaches in Turkan, Hovsan, Sahil, Shikh.
+The sea water temperature will be +23-24°C on northern beaches in Sumgayit, Novkhani, Pirshaghi, Nardaran, Bilgah, Zagulba, while +24-25°C on south beaches in Turkan, Hovsan, Sahil, Shikh.

 ---